Graphs with large total angular resolution: Upper bounds on the number of edges

-We say a drawing $D$ is {\it planarized} if we replace every crossing by a vertex so that this new vertex splits both crossing edges into two edges.
-We denote this planarized drawing by $P(D)$.
-Furthermore, every edge in $P(D)$ has two sides and every side is incident to exactly one cell of $D$.
+In this section we study the relation between the total angular resolution and the maximal number of edges.
+First we need some definitions.
+Every straight-line drawing $D$ (of a graph $G$) partitions the plane into connected regions which are called \emph{cells} of $D$.
+The \emph{planarization} $P(D)$ of a drawing $D$ is the drawing in which we replace every crossing by a vertex so that this new vertex splits both crossing edges into two edges.
+Furthermore, every edge in $P(D)$ has two \emph{sides} and every side is incident to exactly one cell of $P(D)$.
 Note that both sides of an edge can be incident to the same cell.
-We define the size of a cell of a connected drawing $D$ as the number of sides in $P(D)$ incident to this cell.
+A connected drawing $D$ is a drawing such that $P(D)$ corresponds to a drawing of a plane connected graph.
+We define the \emph{size} of a cell of a connected drawing $D$ as the number of sides in $P(D)$ incident to this cell.